-9 January ONLY 2 MONTHS TO GO UNTIL AO ORL-HNS 2023!
-We wish you a heartfelt Happy New Year, may it be a year of learning, discovery, happiness.
-We can't wait to reconnect with the ENT community in-person again at the 15th AO ORL-HNS 2023, in ...
+1 January Best wishes for 2025 We wish you a heartfelt Happy New Year, may it be a year of learning, discovery, happiness.
+We can't wait to reconnect with the ENT community again at ASOHNS ASM2025 in Sydney, 28-30 March 2025.
+This ...
 Read more >>>

 20 March ASOHNS 2020 Society Awards March 20, 2020 By Asohns Admin ASOHNS 0 Congratulations to recipient of the 2020 Society Medal.
 Congratulations to recipient of the 2020 Society Medal.
 Due to COVID-19 restrictions, the medal presentation could not take place as the 2020 ASOHNS Annual Scientific Meeting was converted to a Viirtual Conference.
 For Distinguished Contribution to the Art and Science of Otolaryngology: Dr Michael Wilson Related Articles ASOHNS 2021 Society Awards Congratulations to the recipients of 2021 Society Medal who were announced at the Annual Scientific Meeting Virtual Meeting 2021.
 For Distinguished Contribution to the Art and Science of Otolaryngology: Dr Hannah Burns.
 For Distinguished Service to ASOHNS: Dr Stanley Stylis RACS RURAL SURGEONS AWARD: Dr Bal Krishan FRACS Dr Hannah Burns was also awarded the AJO Top Reviewer for the AJO in 2020 and 2021.
 RACS 2020 Awards ASOHNS is pleased to congratulate two members who have been announced as recipients of RACS awards.
 The ESR Hughes Award is awarded for distinguished contributions to surgery by RACS Fellows and others and for 2020 this was awarded to Dr Neil Vallance (Victoria).
 The Rural Surgeons Award is an award acknowledging significant contributions to surgery in rural settinigs in Austrralia and New Zealand.
 Dr Bal Krishan is the 2020 recipient.
 The awards are due recognition of their services and dedication to their patients and our speciality.
 ASOHNS 2019 SOCIETY MEDALS Congratulations to recipients of the 2019 Society Medal who were presented with their medals during the 2019 ASOHNS Annual Scientific Meeting held in Brisbane.
 For Distinguished Contribution to the Art and Science of Otolaryngology: Dr Bal Krishnan Dr Gerard Fogarty Certificates of Appreciation: 2019 ASM Co - Convenor, Dr Scott Coman and 2019 ASM Co - Convenor, Dr Ben Wallwork ASOHNS 2022 Award Congratulations to the recipients of 2022 Society Medal who were announced at the Annual Scientific Meeting held in Adelaide 2022.
 For Distinguished Contribution to the Art and Science of Otolaryngology: Dr David Close (Citation) For Distinguished Service to ASOHNS: Dr Josephine Motbey (Citation) Dr Daniel Hains (Citation) Dr Neville Minnis (Citation) ASOHNS Certificate of Appreciation for Services to ASOHNS Dr Guy Rees for his work as ASOHNS ASM 2022 Convener A/Prof Eng Ooi for his work as ASOHNS ASM 2022 Scientific Convener.
 ASM 2020 - CONVERTING TO A VIRTUAL CONFERENCE The Annual Scientific Meeting as a face-to-face conference cannot go ahead as planned.
 The risk of delegates acquiring COVID-19 is low, but real.
 The risk of holding the conference is likely the same in Sydney as anywhere else in Australia.
 However, the risk of a delegate being exposed to COVID-19 at the conference could result in 75% of the ENT’s in Australia and most, if not all, trainees potentially being quarantined for at least 2 weeks.
 This would be devastating for the healthcare of Australia particularly with the potential problems if the virus does accelerate as predicted.
 Therefore, ASOHNS’ Council Federal Executive have made the difficult decision to cancel the face-to-face conference and the Conveners have proposed to take steps to convert the conference in Sydney to a virtual congress.
 The course content will be captured onsite or remotely over the March 13-15th dates.
 All those who were presenting will have the opportunity to present their work.
 Presentations will be collated for broadcast and online access prior to 31 May 2020.
 We will be spending the coming days, the dates of the meeting 13-15 March 2020 and a couple of weeks of editing, to deliver an outstanding virtual conference with all the scientific content planned.
 Details of how to provide your presentation will be sent separately to all presenters.
 The valuable preparation and scientific material will still occur on the conference dates as planned, but without any delegates.
 The online material will be available to all ASOHNS members, trainees and delegates for the purposes of CPD and scientific benefit.
 Registration fees to delegates will be refunded upon request to RACS Events management after 15 March 2020.
 We will liaise the Royal Australasian College of Surgeons regarding CPD.
 If you were scheduled to present at the conference, you will receive a separate email regarding how to submit your presentation, either in person at the ICC, or electronically.
 We thank you for your patience and understanding at this time.
 If you have a general enquiry, please send to info@asohns.org.au with the Subject line “ASM 2020 Virtual Congress” We will endeavour to respond within 48 hours.
 Registration enquiries should be sent to asohnsasm@surgeons.org WORLD HEARING DAY 2020: HEARING FOR LIFE: DON'T LET HEARING LOSS LIMIT YOU World Hearing Day is held on 3 March each year to raise awareness on how to prevent deafness and hearing loss and promote ear and hearing care across the world.
 On World Hearing Day 2020, WHO will highlight that timely and effective interventions can ensure that people with hearing loss are able to achieve their full potential.
 It will draw attention to the options available in this respect.
 Key messages for World Hearing Day 2020: At all life stages, communication and good hearing health connect us to each other, our communities, and the world.
 For those who have hearing loss, appropriate and timely interventions can facilitate access to education, employment and communication.
 Globally, there is lack of access to interventions to address hearing loss, such as hearing aids.
 Early intervention should be made available through the health systems.
 Links to flyers for the following: WHD Toolkit WHD Presentation WHD People with Hearing Loss WHD Flyer for Parents WHD Infographic for Policy Makers Showing 0 Comment Comments are closed.